Peace

 Day 11 — Psalm 56:3

-When I am afraid, I put my trust in you.
+When I am afraid, I will put my trust in you.

 Short verse, memorable in 10 seconds.
 It does not cancel fear — it responds with a gesture of trust.